hotosm/learnosm/CONTRIBUTING.md

 6. The translator can view the document by clicking on it in the repository - ensure the link is included in the issue, so that it is easy for all parties to find.
 7. Either the translator or the github helper obtains screenshots in correct language & puts them in appropriate folder, updating the links in the translated document.

-#### In translation header

-This section of LearnOSM is in the process of being translated.
-If you would like to assist with translating this site, please see [CONTRIBUTING.md](https://github.com/hotosm/learnosm/blob/gh-pages/CONTRIBUTING.md).

-Also consider adding the header in the translation language.

-### Previous translation system - may still be used if the translator prefers this workflow.
+## Option C
-**Option C**  Daniel Joseph has written a [detailed explanation of the translation workflow](https://github.com/AmericanRedCross/Guides/blob/master/TranslationWorkflow_LearnOSM/translatorWorkflow.md) assuming no technical/github know-how.
+Daniel Joseph has written a [detailed explanation of the translation workflow](https://github.com/AmericanRedCross/Guides/blob/master/TranslationWorkflow_LearnOSM/translatorWorkflow.md) assuming no technical/github know-how.

 The outline procedure for contributing is: [fork the LearnOSM repository](https://help.github.com/articles/fork-a-repo), improve content or site, then issue a [pull request](https://help.github.com/articles/using-pull-requests).